Course Summary

 Program Description

-This bachelor-level program in hospitality management is designed to address the increased industry growth and demand for professionals with advanced knowledge and business skills.
-The program is designed to develop professionals to understand and acquire the skills and competencies necessary to successfully manage a wide variety of operations, from hotels and restaurants to casinos and senior living facilities, with the goal of enhancing the student’s career opportunities.
+The Bachelor of arts degree in Hospitality Management is designed to address the increased hospitality industry growth and demand for professionals with advanced knowledge and business skills.
+The program is designed to develop professionals to understand and acquire the skills and competencies necessary to successfully manage a wide variety of hospitality operations, from hotels and restaurants to casinos and senior living facilities, with the goal of enhancing the student’s career opportunities.
+The program's core competencies are focused on key hospitality management skills like revenue management, hospitality marketing, accounting, human resource management, and customer service.
+Students would be able to enter the hospitality field, like hotels, cruise lines, event planning, food & beverage operations, and travel agencies.

 What will you learn?